 Oh there are so many!
 A few good ones to check out our government departments - Callaghan Innovation and NZTE.
 Then there is Amazon AWS, the Icehouse, Flux Accelerator, the Grid AKL.
 Thats a good start.
 Also, sign up for startup digest in New Zealand.

 Kiwi Landing Pad is a not for profit community, that focuses on supporting the best New Zealand Founders global growth aspirations.
 We've been around for ten years, with a twenty year vision to make a meaningful and sustainable contribution to the New Zealand entrepreneurial community and, in doing so, positively impacting economic growth, export income and the wellbeing of New Zealand.

-Proudly supported by: The Bank of New Zealand, Air New Zealand, New Zealand Trade & Enterprise, Sam Morgan, Stephen Tindall, the Holdsworth Family and the Huljich Family.
+Proudly supported by: The Bank of New Zealand, Air New Zealand, New Zealand Trade & Enterprise, Sam Morgan, Stephen Tindall and the Holdsworth Family.